Scuba Diving in the Gili Islands

 Best Diving Sites in the Gili Islands

-There are three islands that make up the Gili Islands:
+Three islands make up the Gili Islands:

 Gili Trawangan